UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Additional_Resource_Requests.md

 ### Examples of requests

  - Increased Scratch quota - tell us how much, for what purpose and how long you'll need it.
+Also tell us in brief your plan for removal of the data once your quota increase ends.
     - Once implemented, `lquota` will show the new quota.
     - *NB:* we are not currently accepting requests for an increased storage quota on Myriad.
 This is because there is insufficient remaining storage.
  - Longer wallclock limit